Key Takeaways

 This doesn’t necessarily mean that your depression has “turned into” bipolar disorder.
 It’s more likely that you and your healthcare providers weren’t aware that you lived with bipolar disorder when you’d only experienced depressive episodes.
 Then, when you have a manic or hypomanic episode, it becomes clear that you have bipolar disorder and not MDD or another depressive disorder.

-However, it is possible to experience features of both a depressive and manic/hypomanic episode at the same time.
+It’s also possible to experience symptoms of depression and mania or hypomania at the same time.
 These are called mood episodes with mixed features.
-If you experience these mixed mood episodes, you’d likely be diagnosed with bipolar disorder.
+When mixed features are present, a bipolar diagnosis is typically considered.

 Managing depression or bipolar disorder symptoms